anthillape/dotfiles/README.md

 - The prefix key for tmux is CTRL-S
 - To move / resize GUI windows use CTRL-ALT-LEFT/RIGHT/UP (left half/right half/full screen)
 - To use the arrow keys with hjkl, hold right CMD
-- Moving between tmux panes is done with CTRL hjkl
+- Moving between tmux panes and vim splits is done with CTRL hjkl
-- Resizing tmux panes is done with CTRL-S HJKL, and HJKL are repeatable
+- Resizing tmux panes is done with CTRL-S SHIFT-H/J/K/L, and HJKL are repeatable

-### Inspiration, tutorials, comments, thanks and shameless plagiarism
+### Caveats

+- The karabiner config will not remain symlinked if you update it via the karabiner app

+### Inspiration

 - William Durand https://github.com/willdurand
 - Joshua Steele https://github.com/joshukraine
 - Richard van den Brand https://github.com/ricbra